gary-archer/oauth.developmentcertificates/README.md

 # OAuth Development Certificates

 Development certificates and keys for use with my blog's OAuth code samples.\
-Wildcard certificates are used so that there is a single certificate and key to manage.\
+I use wildcard certificates, so that there is a single certificate and key to manage.\
-Real private keys should of course not be checked into a public repository like this.
+You should of course not check real private keys into a public repository like this.

 ## Certification Creation

-Certificates for my development computer code samples are created like this:
+I create certificates for my development computer like this:

 ```bash
 ./makecerts.sh authsamples-dev
 ```

-Certificates for a more complex Kubernetes local development deployment are created like this:
+I create certificates for a local Kubernetes deployment like this:

 ```bash
 ./makecerts.sh authsamples-k8s-dev